D4wnstar/aetherwisp/Algebra lineare/Finite dimensional/Matrices/Matrice simmetrica.md

 Actually, it's something more than this.
 If we invoke the [[Commutator]] and take two a.ms $\Omega_{1}$ and $\Omega_{2}$, we can calculate
 $$([\Omega_{1},\Omega_{2}])^{T}=(\Omega_{1}\Omega_{2}-\Omega_{2}\Omega_{1})^{T}=\underbrace{ \Omega_{2}^{T} }_{ -\Omega_{2} }\underbrace{ \Omega_{1}^{T} }_{ -\Omega_{1} }-\Omega_{1}^{T}\Omega_{2}^{T}=\Omega_{2}\Omega_{1}-\Omega_{1}\Omega_{2}=-[\Omega_{1},\Omega_{2}]$$
-From this we can claim that the commutator of two a.ms is itself an a.m.
+From this we can claim that the commutator of two a.ms is itself an a.m, which means that the commutator is a closed operation in the a.m. vector space.
 This, combined with the vector space nature we found above, is sufficient to state that the space of antisymmetric matrices is a [[Lie algebra]].